 "We're going to get him out of there, sweetheart.
-Don't worry,"she said, "I didn't mean to sound like I didn't want to help him, Shelley.
-After we get out of here, we're going to do everything we can to bring him back home."
+Don't worry,"she said, "I didn't mean to sound like I didn't want to help him.
+After we get out of here and get settled into Cousin Di and Vi's, we're going to do everything we can to bring him back home."

 "Always the least priority to you, wasn't he?"she mumbled, loud enough that she could hear but not loud enough that Meredith could really tell if she meant for her to hear her.

 "Shelley...I know you're upset.
-And I know you of all people have reason to hate me..."
+And I know you of all people have reason to be upset with me..."

-"I think we both know who has more reason to hate you,"she answered coldly.
+"I think we both know who has more reason to be upset with you,"she answered coldly.

 "And I won't blame if he does.
 I never meant for it to happen like this, Shelley.
 I never meant for him to suffer like he is now."